-I can remember people were topping off their tanks every day instead of driving around with a more important question: Who are we?
-You and I know that we are God's children, sinners all, but forgiven and redeemed by Jesus' blood shed for us at Calvary.
-And being a redeemed sinner is so important!
+I can remember people were topping off their tanks every day instead of driving around with a redeemed sinner is so important!
 Since we are redeemed, bought back from sin, death and hell, we are empowered by the Holy Spirit, who works through God's Word, our Baptism and the Lord's Supper to live the life we are called to live IN this world, but not OF this world.

-When others panic from fear of this virus (or anything else that may come upon us in the future), we don't fear because we trust the Lord to be with us and guide us through this tough time, we pray and trust that the Lord will guide the scientists working to find a vaccine to stop the pandemic and therapeutics to cure it for those who are victims of the virus, we do our best to be good citizens and follow the dictates of the government (put in place by God - see ROMANS 13), and we ask God to protect us, our loved ones, the people of our country and the world until the pandemic is stopped.
+When others panic from fear of this virus (or anything else that may come upon us in the future), we don't fear because we trust the Lord to be with us and guide us through this tough time, we pray and trust that the Lord will guide the scientists working to find a vaccine to stop the pandemic and therapeutics to cure it for those who are victims of the virus, we do our best to be good citizens and follow the dictates of the government (put in place by God - see Romans 13), and we ask God to protect us, our loved ones, the people of our country and the world until the pandemic is stopped.

 During this State of Emergency, many of us are finding that we have more time at home!
 Imagine that!
 How many of us say over and over again that life is so hectic - if we could just slow down a little bit!

 And now we can!
 Families have more time